aconstlink/twitch_irc_bot/README.md

 ## How does it work

 There are two ways of using this program as a bot.
-You could use the bot with your own user account as the broadcaster or you could create a Twitch bot account und let the bot run using this account.
+You could use the bot with your own user account as the broadcaster or you could create a Twitch bot account und let the bot run using that account and also post as such.

 ### Use your broadcaster account